Share this Post

 People Want A Pet Cheap, Cheap, Cheap!

 Naturally, people want to buy purebreds cheap.
-More than likely, you are buying a puppy mill pup or kit.
+More than likely, you are buying a puppy mill pup or kitten.
 Ethical breeders can’t compete with puppy mill factories.
 They are being pushed out of the market.
 More than likely, you are probably promoting a puppy mill or backyard breeder.
 By and large, Puppy mill’s have absolutely NO standards of business conduct.
 Furthermore, puppy mills inter-breed their animals.
 Which leads to serious animal defects and diseases.
 Meanwhile, they are destroying the purebred lineage.

 To summarize, purebred DNA can date back to decades with defects.
 For the most part, you are guaranteed a healthier pet with a mixed breed.
 It’s no secret, mating siblings and cousins are dangerous.
 Buster’s Vision promotes pet adoptions from shelters and rescues.